Stanley Schumacher: Federal political career

 Schumacher first ran for the Progressive Conservative Party of Canada in the 1968 federal election and was elected to represent Palliser in Alberta.
 He served three terms in the House of Commons.
 During this time Schumacher chaired the Alberta Progressive Conservative caucus and was the secretary of the national caucus for one year.

 As a result of redistribution before the 1979 federal election, the district of Palliser was abolished.
-Schumacher intended to seek his party's nomination in the new riding of Bow River, which included much of his old district, but was asked by party officials to step aside in favour of leader Joe Clark, whose own riding of Rocky Mountain had also been abolished.
+Schumacher intended to seek his party's nomination in the new riding of Bow River, which included much of his old district However, party officials asked him to step aside in favour of leader Joe Clark, whose own riding of Rocky Mountain had also been abolished.
 Although Tory officials offered him the nomination in another riding, Schumacher refused to stand down, forcing Clark to run in Yellowhead.
-In Bow River, Schumacher was challenged for the nomination by former Socred Gordon Taylor and lost in a controversial meeting in which Schumacher's supporters alleged that people who were not bona fide members of the party voted.
+In Bow River, Schumacher was challenged for the nomination by former Socred Gordon Taylor, who had represented much of the new riding provincially for almost 40 years.
+Taylor defeated Schumacher at a controversial meeting in which Schumacher's supporters alleged that people who were not bona fide members of the party voted.
 Schumacher's former assistant, John Aimers, resigned from the party in January 1978 in protest, accusing the national executive of engineering Schumacher's defeat.

 On 28 February 1978, Schumacher left the party and sat as an independent.
-In the election the following year, he ran in Bow River against Taylor and was defeated.
+In the election the following year, he ran in Bow River against Taylor and was defeated by a nearly 3-to-1 margin.